-Artificial sweeteners are by no means new- as they have been around since the late 19th Century when saccharin was accidentally discovered at a laboratory at Johns Hopkins University.
+Artificial sweeteners can make you gain weight and adversely affect your health.
+By no means are artificially sweetened foods new as artificial sweeteners have been around since the late 19th Century when saccharin was accidentally discovered at a laboratory at Johns Hopkins University.
 What is new, is the overwhelming ubiquity of artificial sweeteners today and how they went from products marketed specifically to diabetics wishing to curtail their sugar intake to ‘healthy’ sugar alternatives for the health conscious and those focused on losing weight or maintaining their weight.
 Having been successfully marketed as a ‘health food’ with the terms ‘sugar free’ and ‘zero calorie’ now commonly equated by most members of the general public as being somehow healthier than the products they supposedly replace- artificial sweeteners have found their way into almost every diet related food product and supplement on the market.
 The past decade saw the production of over 6,000 new artificially sweetened foods and beverages- and the usage of artificial sweeteners in products that never needed to be sweetened in the first place.
-From mouth washes and breath strips, to children’s toothpastes, baby foods, protein powders, vitamin waters, energy bars, frozen foods and even over the counter pain medications.
+From mouthwashes and breath strips, to children’s toothpastes, baby foods, protein powders, vitamin waters, energy bars, frozen foods and even over the counter pain medications.
 Not to mention their presence in low fat yogurt, gelatin, diet sodas, baked goods and beverages.
 In fact, surveys found that as of 2004 as many as 15% of the Americans use an artificial sweetener on a regular basis with as many as 65% of Americans buying at least one sucralose (Splenda) containing product in 2008.[2, 3] (Knowingly or unknowingly, I might add).
 We know that sugar provides a large amount of quickly absorbed carbohydrates that can easily lead to excessive calorie intake, which when used in excess (which is never that hard) can in turn cause weight gain and negatively impact blood sugar regulation.
 [4,5,6] The idea is that the lower calorie sugar free alternative that artificial sweeteners offer can be helpful for those trying to lose weight.
 The problem is that as much as these foods have been branded as healthy or appropriate for the diet conscious, there is nonetheless an alarming amount of research showing that even zero calorie beverages can make you gain weight and bring about metabolic dysfunction.
 The US Food and Drug Administration’s approval as being generally recognized as safe doesn’t speak to the potential for artificial sweeteners to bring about weight gain or increase the likelihood of metabolic disease as we must remember that trans fats were awarded the same approval when they came onto the market and like so many other food additives that proved to be harmful, it took decades before they were banned.
 In this article we will take a look at five ways that artificial sweeteners can make you gain weight and negatively affect your health.
 Thank you as always for reading and do be sure to share the article with someone who you think would benefit from it.

 5 Ways Artificial Sweeteners Can Make You Gain Weight- Understanding How They Work